nanaijoel/ObjectDetection_SE_PR1/README.md

 2. Install dependencies:
+- Make sure you use a python version 3.xx, so libraries like csv, datetime, configparser, os and sys are included directly.
 - Use the provided requirements.txt file to set up the recommended virtual environment with the correct module versions.
 - Install the dependencies by running:

   ```
   pip install -r requirements.txt
   ```

-- Otherwise, just check the version of the specific modules which we use.
+- Otherwise, just check the version of the specific modules which we use and get them on your IDE.

 3. Run the application: